changkun/UniWorXMonitor/autotask/README.md

 ## Termination

-If you wish stop the system auto task, you will need the following command:
+If you wish stop the system automated task, you will need the following command:

 ```
 launchctl stop <your.plist.file>